Last updated on November 26th, 2023 at 11:39 pm

 Allium seeds, like other perennial and hardy annual seeds, will benefit from a cold period, or cold stratification.

 Stratifying allium seeds will help break dormancy of the seeds and improve germination rates.
+It also helps to break down the hard outer seed coat.

 This process is naturally accomplished by planting the seeds directly into the garden.

-The natural elements will help to break down the seed’s coat during the long exposure to chilly temperatures throughout the winter months.
-As the seed it is exposed to moisture, freezing, and thaws, it becomes naturally stratified.
+The natural elements will help to break down the seed's coat during the long exposure to chilly temperatures throughout the winter months.
+As the seed is exposed to moisture, freezing, and thaws, it becomes naturally stratified.

 Winter sowing in milk jugs will also have the same effect.

+The medium can be moist peat, vermiculite, or even moist paper towel.
 The moisture plus the cold temperature is very effective for stratifying the seeds.

 They have been growing in the same spot for ten years now, with many new hybrid plants grown from seed.